dylanmc/CryptoBook/src/05_enigma.rst

 down.
 Finally, at the end, we tested whether the reflector is its own inverse permutation, and indeed it is.

 ..
-In a future chapter, we'll learn how to use Cryptol to prove properties about our rotors, such as that they are permutations of the alphabet, and the inverse rotor actually does invert its input.
+TODO: In a future chapter, we'll learn how to use Cryptol to prove properties about our rotors, such as that they are permutations of the alphabet, and the inverse rotor actually does invert its input.

-.. aside: add a discussion about permutations/shuffles vs. sequences of random numbers.
+   aside: add a discussion about permutations/shuffles vs. sequences of random numbers.
 Key point: invertability

 Combining the Rotor and Reflector